-Heat pumps work best in temperate climates 40 degrees and up.
-That being said, you don’t have to give up on the benefits of a heat pump just because your local climate is cooler.
-After all, that’s why having both a furnace and heat pump can be worth the expense.
-You can keep the heat pump for energy-efficient heat until the weather is chilly enough to call for swapping to something like a gas furnace.
+Heat pumps work best in moderate climates 40 degrees and up.
+That said, you don’t have to lose out on the benefits of a heat pump just because your local climate is colder.
+As a matter of fact, that’s why installing both a furnace and heat pump can be worth the cost.
+You can keep the heat pump for energy-efficient heat until the weather is cool enough to warrant swapping to something like a gas furnace.

 A few makes and models boast greater effectiveness in cooler weather.
 For example, the Lennox MLA heat pump is capable of working at 100% capacity at 0°F. It can even remain functional in temperatures as cold as -22°F. For optimal energy efficiency, you’ll likely still want to swap to the furnace in severely cold weather.